JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_diag_clustering.rst

    :header: "Fortran name", "Fortran type", "Default value"
    :widths: 30, 30, 30

-   "LCLSTR", "logical", ".FALSE."
+   "LCLSTR", "LOGICAL", ".FALSE."
-   "LBOTUP", "logical", ".TRUE."
+   "LBOTUP", "LOGICAL", ".TRUE."
-   "CFIELD", "character(*8)", "’CLOUD’"
+   "CFIELD", "CHARACTER(LEN=8)", "'CLOUD'"
-   "XTHRES", "real", "0.00001"
+   "XTHRES", "REAL", "0.00001"

-* LCLSTR: flag for 3D clustering
+* :code:`LCLSTR` : flag for 3D clustering

-* LBOTUP: to propagate clustering from bottom to top (when TRUE); otherwise from top to bottom
+* :code:`LBOTUP` : to propagate clustering from bottom to top (when TRUE); otherwise from top to bottom

-* CFIELD: field on which clustering is applied, could be ’W’ or ’CLOUD’
+* :code:`CFIELD` : field on which clustering is applied, could be 'W' or 'CLOUD'

-* XTHRES: threshold value to detect the 3D structures
+* :code:`XTHRES` : threshold value to detect the 3D structures

 Following variables will be stored :